makerC-LV/Notes/my-notes/docs/computers/HomeProxmoxServer.md

 #### deb12Template
 - Debian configured with mDns, sudoer and root login.
-- Samba client libs loaded.
+- NFS client libs installed (nfs-common).
 - scripts directory under `/home/shiva/` with some utils.
 - To create a VM from this: `GUI->right-click->Clone`.
 - If not a temporary VM, select `Full clone` in the next dialog.
-- After startup, change `/etc/hostname` and `/etc/hosts`, replacing `deb12Template` with the new hostname, and reboot.
+- After startup, run `sudo ~/scripts/change_hostname.sh`.
+After entering the new hostname, at the prompt, reboot.
 The VM will be accessible at `<hostname>.local`
+- Optionally, to mount the 4tb disk, run `~/scripts/mount_shared_drive.sh`.
+This will mount the drive at `/mnt/nfs/fs/disk4tb`.

 #### win10ProTemplate